-The University must report to UKVI if a student is not required to attend classes for units they are repeating.
-The University must also inform UKVI within ten working days after the changes to the student record have been confirmed and provide student contact details.
+The University must report to UKVI within ten working days if a student is not required to attend classes for units they are repeating or if they have no further opportunities to pass the course.
+The University will also provide UKVI with the student's last recorded UK address, phone number and personal email address.

-If you are repeating failed units, you should contact VisaCompliance@mmu.ac.uk to see if any of the scenarios on our website apply: mmu.ac.uk/international/visa-changes
+If you are repeating failed units, you should contact

+VisaCompliance@mmu.ac.uk to see if any of the scenarios on our website apply: mmu.ac.uk/international/visa-changes